 Begin by listing every income stream you receive during the month.
 This should include not just your main job, but also any side gigs, passive income, or government benefits.

-- For example, someone working full-time while tutoring on weekends might note $2,800 from their salary and $400 from tutoring, giving them a total monthly income of $3,200.
+- For example, someone working full-time while tutoring on weekends might note around $2,800 from their salary and an extra $400 from tutoring, giving them a total monthly income of $3,200.

 - Write this number at the top of your planner to guide the rest of your planning.